staszekz/StaszekZ/README.md

 ## <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">  Hi there !

-I am Junior Front-End Developer with a PhD.
-Looking for my first commercial job :)
+I am Junior Front-End Developer with a PhD :)

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a website for a friend
-- 🌱 I’m currently still learning hard to improve my skills
+- 🌱 I’m currently still learning GatsbyJS with GraphQL
 - :globe_with_meridians: Website: www.staszek.ovh